sunpy/sunraster/docs/contributing.rst

 ------------------

-We could always use more voices and opinions in the discussions about RasterPy and its development from both users and developers.
+We could always use more voices and opinions in the discussions about SunRaster and its development from both users and developers.
 There are a number of ways to make your voice heard.
 Whether it be constructive criticism, inquiries about current or future capabilities, or flattering praise, we would love to hear from you.
 You can contact us